 The Fund welcomes comments and feedback from scheme members, scheme employers, prospective members and other interested parties.
-The mechanisms for feedback include consultation periods, direct communication with the scheme administrators and direct communication with the Financial Services Section.
-Contact

-details are provided below for the relevant departments.
+The mechanisms for feedback include consultation periods, direct communication with the scheme administrators and direct communication with the Financial Services Department.
+Contact details are provided below for the relevant departments.

-General administrative queries relating to pension scheme membership issue should be addressed to:
+General administrative queries relating to Pension Scheme membership issues, these should be addressed to:

-London Borough of Hackney Pensions
+London Borough of Hackney Pensions Xafinity Paymaster Russell Way Crawley West Sussex RH10 1UH

-Equiniti Paymaster

-Russell Way

-Crawley

-West Sussex

-RH10 1UH

-Tel No,: 01293 603085
+Tel No: 01293 603085

 Email:

-For members of the scheme - http://hackney.pensions@equiniti.com
+For members of the scheme - hackney.members@xafinitypaymaster.com

-For Administration staff - http:// hackney.employers@equiniti.com
+For Administration staff - hackney.employers@xafinitypaymaster.com

 For other queries and feedback issues:

-Financial Services Section
+Financial Services

 Finance and Resources Directorate

 Keltan House

 89-115 Mare Street

 London

 E8 4RU